score-notifier/score-notifier-launcher/README.md

 To update the submodule references, you can run the following command: `git submodule update --remote`.

+## Important Note

+When Docker Compose runs the services locally, the database services start up more slowly than the microservices themselves.
+Therefore, you need to wait until the databases are ready to accept connections before restarting the microservices.
+This issue occurs in development but should not happen in a production environment.

+With Kubernetes, the pods would continuously attempt to reconnect until the databases are fully operational, mitigating this issue.

 ## Run e2e tests

 For simplicity, I mock the NATS server and only have positive tests.
 Negative tests should be added to test the error handling in the future.